jeboehm/uhcx-xchat/README.md

 =========

 XChat / HexChat plugin to post shortened URLs to a channel or an user.
-Avoid sharing long or complicated URLs!
+Avoids sharing long or complicated URLs!

 # Usage:
 ``/uhcx http://your.long.url/``